XenitAB/azure-terraform-example/README.md

 # Purpose
 ## Why was this created?
 We think Infrastructure as Code should be used by everyone while at the same time being as easy and accessible as possible.
-This was created to kick-start indiviruals, teams and organizations and give them an example of how they can work.
+This was created to kick-start individuals, teams and organizations and give them an example of how they can work.

 ## What can I do with this?
 As of writing, we have created two terraform setups.
 One for the core infrastructure (`tf-core-infra`) and one for governance (`tf-governance`) - as well as Azure Pipelines YAMLs for each.
 There's also a boilerplate (`tf-boilerplate` and `.ci/pipeline-tf-boilerplate.yml`) which hopefully makes it easier for more setups.